Jicol95/learning/kafka/README.md

 ### go-consumer
 A sample go kafka consumer using confluent-kafka-go which polls the topic `producer-test-command` and prints each message

+### dotnet-consumer
+A sample C# kafka consumer using confluent kafka which poll the topic `producer-test-command` and prints each message

+### fsharp-consumer
+A sample F# kafka consumer using confluent kafka which poll the topic `producer-test-command` and prints each message

 ### rust-producer
 A sample kafka producer using rust kafka which produces messages to the topic `producer-test-command`